issue 32: winter 2025

 I live as my baby’s deceased.

 Like peeling an apple, I peel the skin of light.
 When the moon rises like a fleshy fruit, my teeth ache, and the flowerbed has just one hue, the color that has its color stolen.
 Tonight, such merciful calamity.
 Wherever I search, there are petals like venomous moths.
-Insects that can only say, Be quiet.
-Be quiet, be quiet.
-Insects of tinnitus.
+Insects of tinnitus that can only say, Be quiet, be quiet.
 Are cockroaches in sleek outfits also insects?
 I dare to ask myself, riding in a roach-like, shiny black car!

 I gotta go.
 Gotta go.
 My face is wrapped inside the bundle.
 Hey girl!
 When I look back, there’s the black horse’s dark face.